UEFA Euro 2028 qualifying: Format

 The national teams will be divided into twelve groups, with each group containing four or five teams.
-The group stage draw is expected to take place following the conclusion of the league phase of the 2026–27 UEFA Nations League.
+The group stage draw is expected to take place following the conclusion of the league phase of the 2026–27 UEFA Nations League (November 2026).
+Teams which have advanced to the quarter-finals of the UNL will be drawn into a group of four teams, since the quarter-finals of the UNL will take place simultaneously to matchdays 1 and 2, which will only be played by the five-team groups.
 The qualifying group stage will be played in a home-and-away round-robin format in 2027.
 Twenty teams will qualify directly for the final tournament: the twelve group winners, along with the eight best-ranked runners-up.

 The host nations—England, Republic of Ireland, Scotland, and Wales—will participate in the qualifying group stage but will be drawn into separate groups.
 Two spots in the final tournament are reserved for the two best-ranked host nations (based on the overall qualifying group stage rankings) that fail to qualify as group winners or among the eight best runners-up.

 The remaining spots (between two and four, depending on host nation qualification) will be determined through play-offs in March 2028.
 The play-offs will include the remaining runners-up from the qualifying groups (between two and four, depending on whether hosts are amongst these teams) and the best-ranked non-qualified group winners from the 2026–27 UEFA Nations League.
 The play-off structure depends on the number of host nation slots used: